-You should possess a good second class Honours degree or equivalent qualification, in chemical engineering or related area from a recognised institution or an equivalent professional qualification, for MSc entry.
+You should possess a good second class Honours degree or equivalent qualification, in chemical engineering or related area from a recognised institution.

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.
 The qualifications below must have been gained within two years of the start of your course.

 General English language requirements at UWS: International English Language Testing System (IELTS) Academic module (not General Training)

 All stated English tests are acceptable for admission for both home/EU and international students for this programme: